dmilith/TheSS/README.md

                             # main worker should listen on
 RUBY_DOMAIN                 # value of domain name - what user did specify
                             # by doing "svdply domain.name"
+RUBY_PID_FILE               # value of absolute path to pid file RUBY_LOG_FILE               # value of absolute path to log file
 ```